swcarpentry/board/subcommittees/local-group/local_regional_mentor_communities.md

 #### Assistance

 Carpentry staff for facilitating access to Carpentry resources such as website, communications, etc as has been  established by the Carpentry Foundation for committees and activities such as what is being proposed.
+Most of the work will be done by the members/particiapents of the group.
+Main assistance will be use of the fixed cous infrastructure already being supported by SWC.